tmadl/sklearn-interpretable-tree/README.md

-Highly interpretable, sklearn-compatible classifier and regressor based on compressed decision trees
+Highly interpretable, sklearn-compatible classifier and regressor based on simplified decision trees
 ===============

 Implementation of a simple, greedy optimization approach to simplifying decision trees for better interpretability and readability.